euniceb07/Propel_Crime_Data/README.md

 # Propel_Crime_Data
-This is our Data Repository for Propel's R course 2023.
+This is our Data Repository for Propel's 2023 R-course.
 By: Andreana Gomez and Eunice Bonfil.
 # These are the packages we installed
 install.packages("usethis")
 install.packages("learnr")